-The approach of the Indonesian government to the pandemic seems to be to try somehow to balance the health and wealth sides of the equation.
+The approach of the Indonesian government to the pandemic seems to have been to try somehow to balance the health and wealth sides of the equation.
 Some regulations have been issued to ease the repayment schedules for debtors (as well as provide tax relief), which has generally served to increase the number of out-of-court restructuring processes.
-The government has also tried to save some of its Indonesian state-owned enterprises (BUMN) with bailouts or loans.
-For example, in 2020 a government capital participation was made to national flag-carrier Garuda Indonesia, which is estimated to amount to around USD570 million.
-In the same year, Garuda Indonesia managed to secure approval from the USD500 million Global Sukuk Holders to extend the maturity date of its obligations under its Global Sukuk.
-In 2021, Garuda Indonesia further managed to seek approval from various state-owned banks and enterprises, as well as local private banks for rescheduling its debts.
+The government has also tried to save some of its Indonesian stateowned enterprises ("BUMN") with bail-outs or loans.
+For example, in 2020 a government capital participation was made in national flag-carrier Garuda Indonesia, which is estimated to amount to around USD570 million.
+In the same year, Garuda Indonesia managed to secure approval from the USD500 million global sukuk holders to extend the maturity date of its obligations under its global sukuk.
+In 2021, Garuda Indonesia further managed to obtain approval from various state-owned banks and enterprises, as well as local private banks for rescheduling its debts.
+At the end of 2021, Garuda Indonesia was formally forced to undergo court-supervised PKPU, and by June 2022 it had successfully restructured its debts.

 In the insurance sector, PT Asuransi Jiwasraya (Persero) ("Jiwasraya"), a state-owned national life insurance company, defaulted on its obligation to its policyholders.
-Their claims, as of October 2020, totalled IDR19.3 trillion from approximately 69,445 parties.
+Their claims, as of October 2020, totalled IDR19.3 trillion on the part of approximately 69,445 parties.
 As a plan to rescue all of Jiwasraya's insurance policies, the government, through the Ministry of State-Owned Enterprises, prepared funds of up to IDR22 trillion as government capital participation to establish a new insurance company, Indonesia Financial Group (IFG) Life, which will assume Jiwasraya's liabilities to its customers under the restructured life insurance policies transferred from Jiwasraya to IFG Life.